bajamircea/bajamircea.github.io/_posts/2018-08-05-partition.markdown

 than two values (say -1, 0 or 1 for a three way partitioning).

+# Algorithmic complexity

+The function takes `O(n)` predicate applications, precisely one for each element in the range (unless predicate or projection throws).

 # Stability

-`partition_forward` is partially stable in that it preserves the order of the values for which the predicate returns `false`, but does not preserve the order of the values for which the predicate retrns `true`.
+`partition_semistable` is partially stable in that it preserves the order of the values for which the predicate returns `false`, but does not preserve the order of the values for which the predicate retrns `true`.

-# Algorithmic complexity

-The function takes `O(n)` predicate applications (one for each element in the range).

-# Other choices

 Other related algorithms make different choices.

 One choice is to not give any stability guarantees.
 That's what `std::partition` does.
 For bidirectional iterators there is an algorithm that has fewer swaps, but gives up any stability guarantees.
+A function like `partition` would map to the appropriate one for the iterator type.

+If the data is stored in a linked list, an algorithm `partition_linked` that is stable is possible by traversing the list, splitting and re-linking the nodes into two chains based on the predicate.

 Another choice is to provide stability guarantees for all the values in the sequence, at the cost of more work or space.
 That's what `stable_partition` does.

-If the data is stored in a linked list, an algorithm that is stable is possible by traversing the list, splitting the nodes into two lists based on the predicate, then joining the two lists before returning.
+# Pseudo predicate

-When the predicate is only applied once it does not need to be a regular
-function: a **pseudopredicate**.
-A regular function consistently returns the same results for the same values.
-For example the sequence can contain HTTP URLs and it can be partitioned based on a function that checks if the download time is less than 200ms.
+When the predicate is only applied once it does not need to be a regular function it can be just a **pseudopredicate: it has the signature of a predicate, but it's not regular** (a regular function consistently returns the same results for the same values).
+For example the sequence can contain HTTP URLs and it can be partitioned based on a pseudo-predicate that downloads from the URLs and checks if the download time is less than 200ms.

+Another choice is to implement `partition_postion` and `stable_partition_position` that pass to the predicate the iterator (position) instead of the refrence to the value.
+Such a predicate could use the iterator (position) to calculate an offset in another sequence and use a pre-computed result, also taking advantage that the predicate is only applied once, for the item in the origial position.

-Some algorithms could choose to remove the guarantee that the predicate is applied only once for each value.
+Theoretically some algorithms could choose to remove the guarantee that the predicate is applied only once for each value.

 # Related algorithms